rccordell/s25bl/assignments.md

 This project will be your cultimating intellectual contribution to BookLab.
 In order to ensure you fully develop your idea, we will observe several milestones throughout the semester.
 The due dates listed here are the latest possible dates for each milestone, but you are free to submit each earlier, particularly if you anticipate revisions.

-##### 1. Proposal: Wednesday, March 20
+##### 1. Proposal: Friday, March 22

-By Wednesday, March 20—essentially, just after spring break—you will submit a proposal outlining the book project you hope to complete, as well as the steps required to do so.
+By Friday, March 22 you will submit a proposal outlining the book project you hope to complete, as well as the steps required to do so.
 Each proposal should describe:

 1. The content of your book.
 What will it be about?
 2. The format of your book.
 Will it be printed and bound?
 A zine?
 An ebook?
 A hybrid?
 Something else?